starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 ![demo](https://raw.githubusercontent.com/starfi5h/DSP_Mod/master/SampleAndHoldSim/img/demo1.gif)
 Change how many planet factories run per tick, simulating idle factories input and output using values from last tick.
 The factories tick less but still make the same amount of items in ILS with larger gap in time.
-Recommend to set focus local factory to true and not set cycle time too high to have a better experience.
+Recommend to set focus local factory = true and not set cycle time too high (<20) to have a better experience.

 Warning: Because this mod manipulate stats data, if it does not work as intend, it may diable Milkyway upload.